 - Fingal Arts Service

-After a successful pilot scheme in 2017–2018, our Literature Audience Development Officer, Dani Gill, is advising these venues on literature programming, and developing new audiences for literature.
-This is done through outreach to libraries, bookshops, schools, writing groups, book clubs in regions surrounding each venue.
+After a successful pilot scheme in 2017–2018, our Literature Audience Development Officer, Dani Gill, is advising six venues nationally on literature programming, and developing new audiences for literature.
+This is done through outreach to libraries, bookshops, schools, writing groups, and book clubs in regions surrounding each venue.

 Therefore, our aim is to:

-- See more literature producers/writers apply for Arts Council Touring grants,
+- See more literature producers/writers apply for Arts Council Touring and Project grants

 - Share our learning and knowledge with the wider literature community through professional development documents and events, and to support the ambitions of anyone with quality ideas for producing or touring word-based events.

-In achieving these aims, we hope to create relevant, paying career opportunities for creative writers and develop new audiences for their work
+In achieving these aims, we hope to create relevant, paying career opportunities for writers and develop new audiences for their work.